Leo-Simpson/q2-classo/README.md

 #### The plugin depends on the packages :

+- numpy
 - zarr
 - skbio
 - plotly
-- the packages required for CLasso
+- package c-lasso

 #### To find an example of taxonomy :